 Application Entity (AE): Defined by the oneM2M Functional Architecture [2], the Application Entity provides Application logic for the end-to-end M2M solutions.

 Common Services Entity (CSE): Defined by the oneM2M Functional Architecture [2], a Common Services Entity comprises the set of "service functions" that are common to the M2M environments and specified by oneM2M.
-For oneM2M Services, this definition of a CSE is a logical representation where “service functions” that are exposed through the Mca and Mcc’ reference points via the corresponding Service Exposure and Remote Service Exposure Components and the Network Service Utilization Component utilizes services of the Underlying Network through the Mcn referent point.
+For oneM2M Services, this definition of a CSE is a logical representation where “service functions” that are exposed through the Mca and Mcc’ Reference Points via the corresponding Service Exposure and Remote Service Exposure Components and the Network Service Utilization Component utilizes services of the Underlying Network through the Mcn referent point.
 In addition Service Components consume and provide M2M Services with other Service Components.

 As a logical representation of loosely coupled Service Components, the CSE is entity that in itself is identifiable but not directly addressable.
-Instead the addressable entities are the corresponding Service Exposure Components of the reference points.
+Instead the addressable entities are the corresponding Service Exposure Components of the Reference Points.

 Editors note: Need to clarify that the Services are the addressable entities within a components; components are not directly addressable.